Uzhavarz-Connect/Uzhavar-s-Connect-x-A-arogyaX/README.md

 🎯All the prototype links, MVPs, Demo Videos, Simulations (Solidworks, Webots, SLAM Visualization) & their explanations are provided in the above link

+Presenting to you, our project for the rural innovation sector: Uzhavar's Connect x A'arogyaX by Team GenX H4CK3RS!

 <br/>
 <br/>